The SiteHost Control Panel will not let you create accounts with these aliases as they are reserved by the system.

 If you're a SiteHost VPS customer and you're in our IP space, you can relay mail from your VPS directly through

-If you're a SiteHost Mail customer, you have two options for your SMTP.
-Your ISP's SMTP Server, and SiteHost's Authenticated SMTP server.
+If you're a SiteHost Mail customer you should use our Authenticated SMTP server.

 IMAP stands for "Internet Message Access Protocol".
 IMAP offers two-way communication between the mail server and your device-bound email client.
 So actions you perform in your desktop email software, such as creating folders and moving emails, will automatically happen on the server as well.
 Or if you delete an email on the server the email will be deleted from your desktop email client as well.